bihor/camaliga/Documentation/Configuration/Typoscript-reference/Index.rst

                                                             plugin.tx_camaliga.settings.extended.radiusValues = 10,25,50,100

 settings.extended.saveSearch              boolean        Save the search parameters in a cookie and load them later?
-0 settings.more.setModulo                   boolean        Add some modulo infos to each camaliga element?
+0 settings.extended.template                string         Default template to display when using the action "search" settings.more.setModulo                   boolean        Add some modulo infos to each camaliga element?
 0
                                                          {content.moduloBegin} and {content.moduloEnd} will be set.
 This values depends on settings.item.items.
 See template Ekko.html for usage.